Tanu-N-Prabhu/Python/README.md

 > Thank you so much for posting such helpful posts on GitHub.Many, many thanks for all you do to spread the knowledge.

-**Do you like the Repository, Please drop in your precious Reviews by shooting an e-mail**.
+**Do you like the Repository, Please drop in your precious reviews by shooting an e-mail**.

 ---